MikeTaylor/palaeo-concrete/giw/proofreading-notes.md

 ## Page 82

 * "But when the cast was returned to them some time before the end of June 1991, this was not a simple matter to re-mount it outside the museum, as the scaffolding on which was the cast mounted had been cut in order to take it down."
 The text as submitted had an error (a missing "it") but something strange has happened here, perhaps in an attempt to fix that error.
 I suggest the following: "... it was not a simple matter to re-mount it outside the museum, as the scaffolding on which it was mounted had been cut in order to take it down."
+XXX This still says "the scaffolding on which was the cast mounted".
+Please replace with "the scaffolding on which the cast was mounted".

 ## Page 83